noreederek/camagru/README.md

 Before Run should be installed mySQL and PHP mysql PDO Driver

-php setup.php
+// php setup.php

-php -S localhost:8000
+// php -S localhost:8000

+# Docker-compose

-# In camagrudocker folder we have a Docker-compose config (but mailing functions not working without setups sendmail SMTP confs
+In camagrudocker folder we have a Docker-compose config (but mailing functions not working without setups sendmail SMTP confs

-Go to camagrudocker
+* Go to camagrudocker

-docker-compose up
+// docker-compose up